Director of the IDBE Masters Course, Departments of Engineering and Architecture

-Alice Moncaster is currently Director of the IDBE post-graduate Masters course at the Departments of Engineering and Architecture.
-She is a chartered engineer who has worked for ten years in industry as a geotechnical and building structures design engineer.
-Her research on sustainable construction crosses the boundaries between academia and practice, and incorporates the fields of engineering, architecture and the social sciences.
-She is particularly fascinated by the 'wicked' socio-technical nature of reducing carbon emissions from the built environment.
+Alice Moncaster is a chartered engineer, who worked for ten years in civil and building structures design before returning to academia in October 2007.
+Her research into sustainable construction crosses the boundaries between academia and practice, and incorporates the fields of engineering, architecture and the social sciences.

 Overlapping her research appointment at Cambridge, Alice was funded by the EPSRC to study for her PhD at the School of Environmental Sciences at UEA.
-This interdisciplinary research traced decisions and interpretations of sustainability through policies, procurement, design and construction of four school buildings.
-The carbon emissions were calculated, and social power theory used to analyse the decisions which had led in three cases to higher, not lower, emissions.
+Her socio-technical research focused on decision-making within the built environment, through a study of the policies, procurement, design and construction of sustainable school buildings.

-Alice is a Fellow, College Lecturer and Director of Studies for undergraduate engineers at Newnham College where she supervises in structural mechanics, and an Associate of Cambridge Architectural Research Limited (www.carl.co.uk).
-She lives in Cambridge with her family and has designed her own low-carbon two-storey extension made from timber, lime and recycled materials.
+Alice is a Fellow at Newnham College where she teaches structural mechanics to undergraduate engineers.
+She is an Associate of Cambridge Architectural Research Limited (www.carl.co.uk), lives in Cambridge with her family and has designed her own low-carbon two-storey extension made from timber, lime and recycled materials.

-- Calculating whole life carbon and energy of buildings
+- Whole life carbon and energy of buildings

 - Energy-efficient retrofit and adaptation for future climates